jupiterb/jupiterb/README.md

 ### Hi there 👋

-- AGH Cracow, Computer Science / Data Science
+- Data Science @ AGH University of Cracow
-- C++, Python
+- Python, C++